longitude-one/banned-bundle/README.md

 =========================

 LongitudeOne\BannedBundle is a very small bundle for Symfony framework.
-It disallows banned users to login on your application.
+Banned users won't be able to login on your application.

 Installation
 ============